Cooking paella in Spain.

 The internet is your friend.
 I start out searching very broadly, getting a feel for the country or region I plan to visit, and what is unique to that area.
 What grapes are grown there?
 What are the notable vineyards?
 How can I get to them, or where else can I taste their wines?
 I look for local food specialties and everything from famous chefs to street food to local markets.
 I research what produce is grown there, what the traditional dishes are, and what is popular now.
 Are there farmer’s markets nearby, food festivals or community dinners at the time I will be there, or unique culinary events like the New York City Food Film Festival?

 Subscribe to newsletters and mailing lists.
 I sign up for email from restaurants, wineries, food shops, cooking schools, local food writers, tourist bureaus, tour companies–anything food and wine-related, really.
 You will pick up all sorts of useful tidbits of information along the way.
 After your trip, just unsubscribe so your inbox is not constantly overflowing.
 Then, when you choose your next destination, repeat the process.

 Take advantage of the experiences of others by mining message boards, joining Facebook groups, or checking review sites.
 Chowhound can be a good source of information, both at home and away.
 You can post on your home board and ask for recommendations, and also post on your destination’s board and seek advice from local food lovers.
 But beware: browse the existing posts first, then ask specific questions, as the regular posters can become quite annoyed by being asked “I’m travelling to your city.
 What should I eat?” over and over again.
 Our Solo Travel Society on Facebook is a great place to post questions, with the advantage of getting personal recommendations from others who have traveled solo to the same destination.
 Review sites such as TripAdvisor can give you an idea of how other travelers enjoyed certain restaurants, food tours, or cooking classes as well, though you need to use a critical lens when using these sites, as you won’t know the tastes or experience of the reviewers, which may differ greatly from yours.

 Read everything.
 Read publications geared to tourists – travel guides, tourism websites, official city sites – but also regular periodicals geared to local residents.
 How do you find out what’s going on at home?
-Use the same technique for your destination.
-I read the local daily newspapers, weekly entertainment guides, websites containing event listings and restaurant reviews, and food blogs.
+Use the same techniques for your destination.
+I scan the local daily newspapers, weekly entertainment guides, websites containing event listings and restaurant reviews, magazines, and food blogs.
 I’m a fan of TimeOut, which features local food news, restaurant reviews, “best of” lists for everything from street food to coffee shops to fine dining to wine bars, and sometimes even discount offers.
 It’s how I found my favorite pizza in London and the wonderful Cork Wine Bar and Market in Washington.

 Taking a cooking class can be an incredible way to really get to know a bit about the cuisine and culture of a new place.
-Often, you can find classes that include a bit more than just participating in cooking a meal, such as guided food shopping or touring local farmer’s market.
+Often, you can find classes that include a bit more than just participating in cooking a meal, such as guided food shopping or touring a local farmer’s market.
 In Spain, I took a class with Cook & Taste Barcelona which began with a guided tour of the famous Boqueria market, where we picked up fresh ingredients for our meal.
 This is a great way to meet other food lovers and travelers, and the classes usually conclude by sitting down to share the meal that you have created, along with a glass of local wine.
 Or two.
 It’s also a great opportunity to get food, wine, and restaurant recommendations from a local chef, so try to schedule the class very early in the trip so you can take advantage of the insider information.